maidsafe/rfcs/0001-short-term-release-process/0001-release-process-short-term.md

 * Fetch this branch from `upstream` to a fork and apply the fix.
 * PR the commit with the fix to the `upstream` branch.
 This will enable someone to review it.
 * If changes are requested, keep going until those are resolved.
-* Use a workflow to deploy the fix to a dev/staging environment to be tested.*
+* Use a workflow to deploy the fix to a dev/staging environment to be tested.
 * When the fix is confirmed to be working:
     - Remove the `rc` pre-release specifier
     - Create a PR to merge the branch back into `stable`
 * Also merge it back into `main`.
-* Perform a stable release at the new version number.*
+* Perform a stable release at the new version number.
 * If it's a change to the node, deploy it to production using an upgrade process.

-#### Uncertainties

-* Should this replace what's on `STG-01`?
-Or would it be another isolated staging environment?
-* Could be automated or manually triggered.